 Ideally, a loudspeaker should produce an output between 20Hz-20kHz, which makes sense since that’s also the range of human hearing.
 The auditory platonic ideal is a neutral, or flat, response, which means there’s no deviation in loudness from one frequency to another.
 This is virtually impossible to achieve, particularly in an imperfect environment.
 Plus, very few casual listeners actually seek out this kind of sound profile; instead, many of us prefer something with a bit more bass and treble.

 If a speaker amplifies upper-bass and low-midrange notes too much, you may find it hard to identify instrumental detail in some of your favorite songs.
 This phenomenon is called spectral (aka auditory) masking, which is when a loud sound makes it difficult to hear a relatively quiet sound.
-We experience spectral masking all the time—think of the last time you tried to hold a conversation with a friend on the train platform.
+We all experience spectral masking—think of the last time you tried to converse with a friend on the train platform.
 You probably had to pause when the train pulled in because you couldn’t hear what the other person was saying.
 That is spectral masking.

 This article should act as a fine springboard for you to pick out an appropriate Bluetooth speaker for your lifestyle.
 There’s plenty more you can read to learn about sound quality or audio myths, but for now, get out and go enjoy your music.